davidhallac/TICC/README.md

 ```
 car.py
 ```
-Runs an instance of TICC algorithm on the car example, as described in the paper.
+Runs an instance of TICC algorithm on the car example (case-study), as described in the paper.
 The parameters are the same as the TICC example.

 **Parameters**
 lambda_parameter : the lambda regularization parameter as described in the paper